lehner-lab/Stop_codon_readthrough/README.md

 # Usage

-The 8 Rmarkdown files (and their respective .html files) contain the code to reproduce the figures and results from the computational analyses described in the following publication: [Genome-scale quantification and prediction of drug-induced readthrough of pathogenic premature termination codons (Toledano I, Supek F &amp; Lehner B, 2023)].
+The eight R Markdown files (and their respective .html files) contain the code to reproduce the figures and results from the computational analyses described in the following publication: Genome-scale quantification and prediction of drug-induced readthrough of pathogenic premature termination codons (Toledano I, Supek F & Lehner B, 2023).
 See [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the pipeline.
-If using/downloading the files from [Required Data](#required-data) and only plotting the figures, the Expected run time <10min.
+If using/downloading the files from [Required Data](#required-data) and only plotting the figures, the expected run time is <10min.
 However, if generating all the files (i.e. the in silico PTC saturation dataset of the human genome) and models needed for all main and supplementary figures, the expected run time is ~2days.
 All steps in which the user can decide whether to generate the file/model or to download it from [Required Data](#required-data) are indicated.
-Rmarkdown files are meant to be run in the following order:
+R Markdown files are meant to be run in the following order:

 * **1. Dimsum.Rmd**
 * **2. Generate_treated_samples.Rmd**